Someone you love has died and now the holidays will never be the same. I’m sorry to put this so plainly, but it’s true and you need to acknowledge it.

-The creation of new tradition and ritual provides people with the opportunity to find meaningful and lasting ways to remember loved ones.
+The creation of new traditions and rituals provides you the opportunity to find meaningful and lasting ways to remember loved ones.
 Further, it allows those who have died to play a continuous role in holiday celebrations going forward.

-New traditions can be simple things you decide to do on your own or bigger rituals that you create with your family.
-As you think about this, remember traditions are meant to be repeated year after year, so choose something that your family can realistically keep going.
-Even better, choose a tradition that can be handed down to future generations.
+New traditions can be simple things you decide to do on your own or more elaborate rituals that you create with your family.
+As you think about this, remember traditions are meant to be repeated year after year—so choose something that your family can realistically keep going.
+Even better, create traditions that can be handed down to future generations.

-- Favorite dessert: Instead of choosing a dish, choose their favorite dessert to make every year.
+- Favorite Dessert: Instead of choosing a dish, choose their favorite dessert to make every year.

-- Breakfast: If the holiday dinner is crazy, crowded, and hectic, start a tradition of having your loved one’s favorite breakfast foods with just your immediate family.
+- Breakfast: If the holiday dinner is crazy, crowded, and hectic, start a tradition of having your loved one’s favorite breakfast foods with your immediate family.

-- Holiday playlist: Have a go-to list of holiday songs that remind you of your loved one.
+- Holiday Playlist: Have a go-to list of holiday songs that remind you of your loved one.

 - Sing: Start a tradition that involves singing your loved one’s favorite holiday songs.
 My family always sings Silent Night just before going to bed on Christmas Eve and it always makes me cry.
-(Here’s a post about when holiday songs become sad) You could also try traditions like these…
+(Here’s a post about when holiday songs become sad).
+You could also try traditions like these:

-- Have a caroling party before the holidays where you invite all your family and friends
+- Have a caroling party before the holidays where you invite all your family and friends.

-- Have a sing-a-long after holiday dinner
+- Have a sing-a-long after holiday dinner.

-3. Memory tablecloth:
+3. Memory Tablecloth:

-4. Light a candle:
+4. Light a Candle:

-5. Candle ceremony:
+5. Candle Ceremony: